Participatory Culture, Learning and Politics

 Given this ever-evolving context of civic engagement, Civic Paths asks questions like: In a world where traditional forms of citizenship, politics, and civic life are rapidly changing, how are young people becoming more civic-minded and publicly engaged?
 How can digital technologies, participatory media, and social networking enable them to do so, and how are definitions of “civic” and “public” co-evolving with these practices, online and offline?

-Civic Paths, which started as a small, informal group of graduate students interested in the ties between online participatory culture/popular media fandom and civic engagement in 2009, has grown into an established research group within the Annenberg School for Communication and Journalism with a national audience and an active web presence and blog.
-Civic Paths holds weekly meetings with an average of 10-12 members attending each meeting (but with an active general membership of approximately 30 students and faculty) and hosts speakers from across campus.
-Prominent scholars from across the country have also given Civic Paths talks via Skype and Google Hangout or while visiting Los Angeles.
+Civic Paths, which started as a small, informal group of graduate students interested in the ties between online participatory culture/popular media fandom and civic engagement in 2009, has grown into an established research group with a national audience and an active web presence.
+Civic Paths holds weekly meetings members with active members attending each meeting (and has an active general membership of approximately 30 students and faculty).
+Current civic Paths members collectively work on group projects that shift from semester to semester and maintain a network of support for each other’s individual research projects.